faireborn/faireborn/README.md

 ## About me
 - I'm currently learning ML and DL.
-- Also interested in operating system.
+- Also interested in operating system and compiler.

 ---